-There are many ways to naturally treat blocked fallopian tubes!
+There are many ways to unblock a fallopian tube naturally!

 As with any major diet and lifestyle changes, it takes at least 3-6 months of consistent change, along with natural therapies to bring about real change in the body when living with blocked fallopian tubes.
 So don’t give up when things get tough, I promise that these changes will be worth it in the long run!

-When attempting to unblock blocked fallopian tubes naturally, one of the most important things to do is reduce inflammation in the body.
+If you’re wondering how to naturally unblock fallopian tubes, one of the most important steps you can take is reducing inflammation in the body.
 Begin by eliminating the foods that cause inflammation:

 Eliminate these foods from your diet for at least three weeks, paying close attention to your body changing throughout the process.

 It’s important to follow an anti-inflammatory diet when dealing with blocked fallopian tubes.
 That means it’s a good idea to ADD IN lots of these super beneficial anti-inflammatory foods: